 Use Zippia's Salary Calculator to see how your pay matches up.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 25.6% of tour drivers listed cdl on their resume, but soft skills such as hand-eye coordination and math skills are important as well.
+Out of all the resumes we looked through, 47.8% of Tour Drivers listed CDL on their resume, but soft skills such as Hearing ability and Physical health are important as well.